Inventables raises $11.5M for its desktop milling technology – TechCrunch

 “We are excited to see thousands of American businesses using our products for production,” founder and CEO Zach Kaplan said in a release tied to the news.
 This investment enables Inventables to enhance the functionality and compatibility of our Easel software, helping our business customers produce products faster and more profitably.”

 The move is also clearly an attempt to transform the platform into a serious business product — though Inventables has apparently had little trouble attracting users.
-The company says it’s currently on track for four million carving projects this year using its services.
+The company says it’s currently on track for 4 million carving projects this year using its services.